 “We've kind of missed the bus on one and a half degrees some time ago,” said Sinha, referring to a goal to limit the global temperature rise.
 “We’ve probably also missed the bus on two degrees, and I think we're fighting a losing battle right now for a three degree centigrade temperature change.”

 “But, we have to do as much as we can,” Sinha added, “because otherwise we're going to be looking at even more dramatic consequences.”

-Earlier in the discussion, Zheng had compared climate change to the COVID-19 pandemic in that getting ahead of the virus quickly is the key to containing it before it spreads out of control.
+Earlier in the discussion, Zhang had compared climate change to the COVID-19 pandemic in that getting ahead of the virus quickly is the key to containing it before it spreads out of control.
 That strategy, he said, is even more critical for climate change.